DenizenScript/Denizen-For-Bukkit-Docs/source/index.rst

   This guide largely assumes that you already have a Spigot server set up and ready to use.

-  :ref:`Section 1.2 (The Denizen Folder)<getting-started denizen-folder>` covers
+  :doc:`Section 1.2 (The Denizen Folder)<docs/getting-started/denizen-folder>`
-  the Denizen folder and its various files/directories.
+  covers the Denizen folder and its various files/directories.

 Contents
 ========